• Link to X

 Caregivers – Behind the Scenes Heroes

-Caregivers – especially those caring for a individual with quadriplegia – make monumental sacrifices to ensure their loved ones can enjoy a quality life.
+Caregivers – especially those caring for a quadriplegic – make monumental sacrifices to ensure their loved ones can enjoy a quality life.
 Caregiving is not a nine to five job.
 It is a 24 hours a day, seven days a week, 365 days a year commitment to ensuring the each and every need of the individual they are caring for is met.
-A individual with quadriplegia needs assistance in almost every aspect of their life, including but not limited to bathing, toileting, dressing, eating, and transportation.
+A quadriplegic needs assistance in almost every aspect of their life, including but not limited to bathing, toileting, dressing, eating, and transportation.

-The autonoME (environmental control unit (ECU) / speech generating device (SGD) package) is designed to benefit both the individual with quadriplegia and their caregiver by offering the individual with quadriplegia independence he or she would otherwise not experience.
+The autonoME (environmental control unit (ECU) / speech generating device (SGD) package) is designed to benefit both the quadriplegic and their caregiver by offering the quadriplegic independence he or she would otherwise not experience.
 What does this mean for the caregiver?
 Well, it means that now, the person they are caring for can operate a number of electronics including computers, radios and television sets.
 Depending on the options they choose, they may now even be able to operate their bed, ceiling fans, lights and even open and close doors.
 This new found independence offered by the autonoME frees up the caregiver to take care of other things they may otherwise been able to accomplish.

 Caregivers are the true behind the scene heroes.
 If you know a caregiver, take time to recognize them for their heroic efforts.
 When possible, offer them some respite by sitting with their loved one so they can get out every once in awhile.
 Treat them to a home cooked meal, dinner out or even a spa day.
 Be their friend, and let them know they are appreciated.
 Doing just a little can mean a lot!